dori-dev/send-rockets-to-Mars-with-AI/README.md

 # Send Rockets To Mars With AI
-Send rockets to Mars with Genetic algorithm in python.
+Send rockets to Mars with genetic algorithm in python.

 #
 ## Tools